 Memory tiering is a widely adopted solution to address the growing cost of memory in data centers.
-As discussed earlier, CSPs employ a heterogeneous memory system with a fast, costly, and small-capacity memory tier such as DRAM or HBM, and a slow, cost-effective, and large-capacity memory tier such as CXL-attached memory~\cite{cxl, cxl-micron} and NVMM~\cite{nvmm} -- henceforth referred to as \near and \far, respectively.

-A memory tiering solution dynamically places the data across these different memory tiers based on the access pattern of the application such that most of the LLC misses are served from a \near while ensuring that cold data is placed on \far.
-There is a plethora of memory tiering solutions proposed by the academia and industry~\cite{gswap,tmo,autotiering,tpp,hemem,memtis,mtm,tmts}.
-These tiering solutions differ based on three parameters: \one the technique used to collect the telemetry on data page accesses (\S\ref{sec:bg_telemetry}), \two the choice of memory tiers, and \three the policy used to promote or demote a page from a slow tier to a fast tier or vice versa.
+CSPs employ a heterogeneous memory system with a fast, costly, and small-capacity memory tier such as DRAM or HBM, and a slow, cost-effective, and large-capacity memory tier such as CXL-attached memory~\cite{cxl, cxl-micron} and NVMM~\cite{nvmm}, henceforth referred to as \nearmemory and \farmemory, respectively.
+A tiering solution dynamically places the data across these different memory tiers based on the access pattern of the application such that most of the LLC misses are served from a \nearmemory while ensuring that cold data is placed on \farmemory.
+There is a plethora of memory tiering solutions proposed by academia and industry~\cite{gswap,tmo,autotiering,tpp,hemem,memtis,mtm,tmts}.

-Prior work has also explored various memory technologies that can be used as \far tiers such as compressed memory~\cite{tmo}, NVMM~\cite{autotiering,hemem,memtis,mtm,tmts}, and CXL-attached memories~\cite{autotiering,tpp,memtis}.
-Different techniques and heuristics are also employed for hot-cold page classification based on the number of accesses~\cite{hemem,gswap}, the number of faults~\cite{autotiering,autonuma,tpp}, or a combination of different events~\cite{tmts}.